 2. Expert College Admissions Counseling

-- Guidance on extracurriculars and leadership opportunities
+- Guidance on extracurricular activities and impactful leadership opportunities

-- Personalized school selection strategies
+- Personalised approach to school selection

-- Mock interview sessions to build confidence
+- Mock interviews to build up confidence before school interviews

 3. A Holistic Approach to College Admissions

-- Application reviews for a polished, cohesive submission
+- Application reviews for strong, coherent submissions

 Conclusion